machinelearningZH/audio-transcription/README.md

 | BATCH_SIZE | Integer.
 Batch size for Whisper inference.
 Recommended batch size is 4 with 8GB VRAM and 32 with 16GB VRAM. |

-## Project information
+## Project Information
-This application offers advanced transcription capabilities for confidential audio and video files, utilizing the state-of-the-art Whisper v3 large model (non-quantized).
-You can expect top-notch transcription quality without any licensing or usage fees, even for Swiss German.
+This application provides advanced transcription capabilities for confidential audio and video files using the state-of-the-art Whisper v3 large model (non-quantized).
+It offers top-tier transcription quality without licensing or usage fees, even for Swiss German.

 ### What does the application do?
-- State-of-the-Art Transcription Quality: Powered by Whisper v3 large model, ensuring high accuracy and reliability.
+- State-of-the-Art Transcription: Powered by Whisper v3 large model, ensuring high accuracy and reliability.
-- Cost-Free Usage: No license or usage-related costs, making it an affordable solution for everyone.
+- Cost-Free: No license or usage-related costs, making it an affordable solution for everyone.
 - High Performance: Transcribe up to 15 times faster than real-time, ensuring efficient processing.
 - High-Quality Transcriptions: Exceptional transcription quality for English and local languages, with substantial accuracy for Swiss German.
 - Speaker Diarisation: Automatic identification and differentiation of speakers within the audio.
 - Multi-File Upload: Easily upload and manage multiple files for transcription.
-- Predefined vocabulary: Define the spelling of ambiguous words and names
+- Predefined vocabulary: Define the spelling of ambiguous words and names.
 - Transcript Export Options: Export transcriptions in various formats:
     - Text file
-    - SRT file (Subtitles for video accessibility)
+    - SRT file (for video subtitles)
     - Synchronized viewer with integrated audio or video
 - Integrated Editing: Edit transcriptions directly within the application, synchronously linked with the source video or audio.
 The editor is open-source and requires no installation.
     - General Text Editing Functions: Standard text editing features for ease of use.